ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 user's account, to that user's friends or contacts.

-KT only allows users to learn whether or not a label exists in the Transparency Log if the user obtains a valid search proof for that label.
+KT only allows users to learn whether or not a label exists in the transparency log if the user obtains a valid search proof for that label.
 Similarly, KT only allows users to learn about the contents of a log entry if the user obtains a valid search proof for the exact label and version stored at that log entry.